aleios-cloud/sls-dev-tools/README.md

 ```
 Shortcuts
+- Pressing "h" while the tool is open will display a helpbox with all the keybindings and cli options.
 - Pressing "o" while selecting a function from the function list will open the relevant page of the AWS console (saving some clicks!)
 ```